 Give something that can be enjoyed in the moment.

 Because who doesn’t love a gin & tonic?

 Green and Blacks chocolate hamperGreen and Blacks Chocolate Lovers Hamper

 Now this is something I’d be very happy to find under my Christmas tree (just remember you won’t be able to bring the wicker hamper with you as you can’t ship it!)

 Give the gift of experiences this Christmas

-In my opinion, giving experiences is so much better than giving presents just for the sake of it.
+In my opinion, giving experiences as gifts is so much better than giving presents just for the sake of it.
 When we got married back in 2005, I devised an experience gift list before I even knew it was a thing!
-We took a Caribbean cruise for our honeymoon so I made up experiences people could buy for us (a beach picnic, cocktails on the deck at sunset, an island tour etc.) as I really didn’t want to end up with ten over dishes and some crockery!
+We took a Caribbean cruise for our honeymoon so I made up experiences people could buy for us (a beach picnic, cocktails on the deck at sunset, an island tour etc.) as I really didn’t want to end up with ten oven dishes and some crockery!
 Memories are everything to me.

 Leaving presents for someone emigrating to Australia